TimOetting/kirby-builder/README.md

 mybuilder:
   label: Page Builder
   type: builder
   columns: 1 # Optional.
-If set to 2 or more, the builder blocks will be places in a grid.
+If set to 2 or more, the builder blocks will be placed in a grid.
   max: 10 # Optional.
 Limits the number of builder blocks that can be added.
   fieldsets:
     quote: # This is a field set.
 It contains a group of kirby fields.
 The user can select from these sets to build the content.
       label: Quote
       preview: # Optional.
-If defined, a preview of the block can be rendered by the specified snippet from within the snippets folder
+If defined, a preview of the block can be rendered by the specified snippet from within the snippets folder.
         snippet: blocks/quote
         css: /assets/css/blocks/quote.css
       fields: